Desmond Bane NBA Preview vs. the Rockets

-Desmond Bane plus his Memphis Grizzlies teammates face the Houston Rockets at 8:00 PM ET on Wednesday.
+Desmond Bane and the rest of the Memphis Grizzlies will be facing the Houston Rockets on Friday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.